Different Types of Snoring

 Compared to CPAP, anti-snoring appliances are lightweight, easy to wear, portable and comfortable.
 Best of all, these appliances reduce and eliminate snoring and sleep apnea in most patients.

 Anti-snoring devices can be conveniently purchased at a dentist and are more affordable than many other treatment options.
 During routine cleanings, patients can bring in appliances for adjustments and cleaning.
 Share with your dentist if you start having a problem with snoring or using the device.

 Frequently Asked Questions

-Yes, our practice provides an at home sleep study diagnostic.
+Yes, our practice provides an at home sleep study diagnostic which is often the first step.
 Patients can do the test in the comfort of their bed over two nights.
-The tests are then sent to a Doctor in Sleep Medicine who can discuss the report after a week of the study.
+The wearable device can be picked up from our office for $250 or less.
+Often, health insurance will even pay for the sleep study.